murchandamus/bips/bip-update-process.md

 ### Transferring BIP Ownership

-It occasionally becomes necessary to transfer ownership of BIPs to new Proponents.
+It occasionally becomes necessary to transfer ownership of BIPs to new owners.
 In general, it would be preferable to retain the original authors of the transferred BIP, but that is up to the original authors.
 A good reason to transfer ownership is because the original authors no longer have the time or interest in updating it or following through with the BIP process, or have fallen off the face of the 'net (i.e. are unreachable or not responding to email).
 A bad